Jobs & Unemployment

 The federal Violence Against Women Act also allows victims of battery or extreme cruelty by citizen or green card holding spouses or parents — or by a child with citizenship — to apply for a green card from their temporary visa without family sponsorship.

-The Department of Homeland Security (DHS) estimates there were 2.3 million nonimmigrant workers, students, exchange visitors, and other non-tourists living in the US in 2016, the most recent year for which data is available.
+DHS estimates there were 2.3 million nonimmigrant workers, students, exchange visitors, and other non-tourists living in the US in 2016, the most recent year for which data is available.
 India was the most common country of citizenship, at 25% of the nonimmigrant population.
 Chinese citizens made up 15%, Mexican citizens 7%, and Canadian citizens 6%.

 Regular lawful permanent residents can continue to live and work in the US for an indefinite period, although they must renew their green cards every 10 years.
 They are protected by and must follow all federal, state, and local laws.
 In addition to paying taxes, they can also be drafted for military service.
 However, they cannot vote.